-PanAust has used the 2017 Global Estimates of Modern Slavery: Forced Labour and Forced Marriage Report, Global Slavery Index 2018 Report and the 2021 Trafficking in Persons (TIP) Report to assess the risk of modern slavery in its supply chain.
+PanAust has used the 2022 Global Estimates of Modern Slavery: Forced Labour and Forced Marriage Report, Global Slavery Index 2018 Report, and the 2022 Trafficking in Persons (TIP) Report to assess the risk of modern slavery in its supply chain.

-According to the 2017 Global Estimates of Modern Slavery Report, the Asia Pacific region has the highest distribution of victims of modern slavery at 62 per cent, placing PanAust's operations in a region of high risk.
+According to the 2022 Global Estimates of Modern Slavery Report, the Asia Pacific region has the highest number of victims of modern slavery with more than 29 million people in modern slavery on any given day, placing PanAust's operations in a region of high risk.